Your Brain May Be Working Against You When It Comes to Sex.

 - DECREASED distress associated with low sexual desire

 Not all women will experience similar improvement in their HSDD.
 Speak with your doctor about the benefits and the risks associated with taking Addyi.
 See IMPORTANT SAFETY INFORMATION below.
 Addyi is not FEMALE Viagra.
-Desire is not a blood flow issue.

 Desire is in the brain.